Skip to main content

 Using the Partial Least Squares Tool

-Input Signals: From the dropdown menu, select at least one signal to serve as independent variable(s) for the model.
+Input Signals: From the dropdown menu, select at least one signal to serve as the predictor variable(s) for the model.

 Training window: Select the fixed window of data on which the model will be trained.
-This defaults to the display range but can be modified.
+If no limiting condition is seleted, the training window defaults to the display range.
+The Refresh button can be used to update the Training window.

 Advanced Options:

-Limit to condition within training window: You can choose to limit the data supplied for training to data from within the training window and within a condition.
-For example, choose a condition that identifies when an operation is running and all data outside of the condition (when the unit is not running) will be ignored for the model training.
+• Limit to condition within training window: You can choose to limit the data supplied for training to data from within the training window and within a condition.
+For example, you could choose a condition that identifies when an operation is running.
+All data outside of the condition (when the unit is not running) will be ignored for the model training.
+Here, the user is limiting training to the periods of time when the compressor is running with Stage 1 active.

-Restrict output to be within a condition: You can limit the data displayed to only show results within a relevant condition.
-If you limit the model to periods of time when the unit is running, you would likely want to restrict the output to the same running condition.
-You can use different condition here than the training window if appropriate.
+• Restrict output to be within a condition: You can limit the data displayed to only show results within a relevant condition.
+If you limit the training to periods of time when the unit is running, you might want to restrict the output to the same running condition.
+Here, however, the user is interested in the output of the model when the compressor does not have Stage 1 active.

 Additional training configuration: